cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Pod port names

-Ports that are exposed by pod must have a name which should be the same as in corresponding service
+Ports that are exposed by pod must have a name which should be the same as in the corresponding service

 Improves: